stimulus-use/stimulus-use/docs/use-debounce.md

 # useDebounce

-`useDebounce` adds the ability to pecify an array "debouces" of function to debounce.
+`useDebounce` adds the ability to specify an array "debounces" of functions to debounce.

 All you need to do is to add a static array of function names `debounces`, as you would define your `targets`.
 Then call `useDebounce(this)` in your `connect()` callback and your functions are debounced.